samartzidis/magicstick.io/README.md

 ## Compliance and Safety

-Technically, MagicStick.io just is a programmed Raspberry Pi Zero microcontroller.
-You can refer to this official link for further details on the compliance and safety of the Raspberry Pi Pico: https://pip.raspberrypi.com/categories/688
+Technically, MagicStick.io just is a programmed Raspberry Pi Pico W microcontroller.
+You can refer to this official link for the details on the [compliance and safety approvals](https://pip.raspberrypi.com/categories/688) of the Raspberry Pi Pico W.

 ## Disclaimer